sadscv/JournalReading/articles/2022Summer/【D825】Comic_relief.md

 11.Behind this burst of activity is a group of enthusiastic medical professionals and artists.
 Some have been fans of the medium since childhood; others, such as Ms Czerwiec, stumbled upon it as adults.
 In 2007 Ian Williams, a Welsh doctor­-turned-artist, made a website to gather those interested in what he called “graphic medicine”.
 The name stuck.

 12.It is still a young field.
 Mr Williams— who in 2014 published “The Bad Doctor”, a semi-auto-biographical graphic novel about a doctor with OCD—recalls being invited to speak at conferences as **comic relief** rather than a practitioner.
 But a growing body of evidence attests to the art form’s uses, and new textbooks are **codify**ing its applications.
 “The idea of graphic medicine is getting into the medical main-stream now in a way which would have been unimaginable ten years ago,” says Michael Green, who teaches the subject at Penn State University and **guest­-edit**s the digital­ comics section of Annals of Internal Medicine, a respected journal.

-**comic relief**：a relief from the emotional tension especially of a drama that is provided by the interposition of a comic episode or element
+> **comic relief**：a relief from the emotional tension especially of a drama that is provided by the interposition of a comic episode or element
+ >
 > **codify**：编纂；整理
+ >
+> **guest­-edit**: Be invited to choose material for a single issue or broadcast of(a newspaper, magazine, or television program)
  >

 13.Comics are not for everyone, notes Mr Pollard, the researcher, and using them in therapy requires tact and expertise.
 But he can **vouch** for their potential from  his personal experience.
 Reading them helped him overcome **dyslexia.** “If I hadn’t had any kind of contact with comics,” he reflects, “I have my doubts that I would have gone to university.